pyeventsourcing/eventsourcing/docs/topics/domain.rst

 =============================================

-This module helps with developing event sourced domain models.
+This module helps with developing event-sourced domain models.

-There is a base class for event sourced aggregates that can be used to develop an event-sourced domain model.
+There is a base class for event-sourced aggregates that can be used to develop an event-sourced domain model.
 Event sourced aggregates depend on domain events, and so the aggregate class has a nested event class that can be used to define aggregate events.